thebrowsercompany/swift-build/docs/WindowsQuickStart.md

 # Building the toolchain on Windows

 Visual Studio 2022 is required to build Swift on Windows; any edition is fine.
-Visual Studio 2017 should be possible to use, though it may require some additional work to repair the build.
+Visual Studio 2017 can work, though it may require some additional work to repair the build.
 Visual Studio 2019 can be used to build, though some of the automation will need to be adjusted for paths.

 ## Preflight

 ### Visual Studio

 Installing Visual Studio can be done manually or in an unattended manner.

+The GUI installer can be downloaded [here](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=3600&passive=false) for further customisation.

 The following snippet installs the necessary components of Visual Studio 2022 in an automated fashion.

 ```cmd
 curl.exe -sOL https://aka.ms/vs/17/release/vs_community.exe